This is the multi-page printable view of this section. Click here to print.

 1. Configure Variables

-Ensure that the following variables/secrets are set in in your GitHub repository (repository settings -> secrets and variables -> actions):
+Ensure that the following variables/secrets are set in your GitHub repository (repository settings -> secrets and variables -> actions):

 • Variable ANCHORECTL_URL